 - Notify Battle staff of any special needs of your team members by [date to be determined].

 - Ensure that your team’s name has been confirmed by Battle staff in case multiple teams select the same name.

 - You may wish to develop a list of alternate names in case your team’s requested name has already been claimed.

-- The last day to make changes to team name and participating students is March 23, 2020.
+- The last day to make changes to team name and participating students is [date to be determined].

-- Submit signed participation forms and signed photo release forms for themselves and each team member by March 23, 2020.
+- Submit signed participation forms and signed photo release forms for themselves and each team member by [date to be determined].

 - Read each of the books to assist teams with preparation.